becasualle/jobhunter/README.md

 - Search through list of created jobs using search input, filter by status and type, sorting
 - Edit and delete jobs
 - View stats by job status, explore the data using bar and area charts
+- Basic Authorization
+- Login as demo user to check out functionality

 ## Stack